aaronwolen/pbs-acf/README.md

 This repo contains a [Snakemake profile][1] for executing workflows on the [Advanced Computing Facility (ACF)][2] HPC, hosted by Oak Ridge National Laboratory.
 The PBS system used by ACF is [Torque][3].
 However, job scheduling is handled by [Moab][4].

 This profile is an amalgmation of the original [pbs-torque][5] profile and @warrenmcg's [moab fork][6].

-It provides a few extra configurable variables, documented below.
+**NOTE:** This profile is a work in progress, YMMV.
+Please let me know if you have any suggestions for improving it.

 ## Setup